quicwg/base-drafts/draft-ietf-quic-transport.md

 stream because the opening of either send or receive sides causes the stream to open in both directions.

-An endpoint can open streams up to its maximum stream limit in any order of stream ID.
-However, within each type, endpoints SHOULD open the send side of streams in numerically increasing order of stream ID.
+An endpoint MUST open streams of the same type in increasing order of stream ID.

 Note: